Nationality: British

 He had to wait until 2022 before becoming a permanent driver at Mercedes.
 In his first season at Brackley, he performed very well and won his first race in the penultimate round.
 2023 was a bit of a letdown as Russell never really settled into the W14 and had several races where he made mistakes under pressure, particularly when fighting wheel-to-wheel with other drivers, something that has proven to be his major weakness.
 At the 2023 Singapore GP, he crashed out while fighting for the win.

 Russell matured in 2024 and had an excellent season, clearly outperforming Hamilton in qualifying sessions, and added two race wins to his resume.
-He appears to be among motorsport’s finest when it comes to pure pace, probably only topped by Leclerc, Norris and Verstappen.
+He appears to be among motorsport’s finest when it comes to qualifying pace, probably only topped by Leclerc, Norris and Verstappen.